Partners: Beyond Beans

 How We Are Going About It

-PDA has supported Right to Play in the training of established Community Child Protection Committees (CCPCs) on Child rights, Child labour, child protection, financial literacy, safeguarding, and the development of action plans for their activities.
+PDA has partnered with Right to Play to strengthen community-based child protection systems and promote sustainable livelihoods.
+As part of this collaboration, PDA supported the training of Community Child Protection Committees (CCPCs) on child rights, child labour, child protection, financial literacy, safeguarding, and the development of action plans to guide their work.